Bigpoint/monolog-creator/README.md

 #### minimal

-You have to configurate at least the `_default` logger and one handler.
+You have to configure at least the `_default` logger and one handler.

 **config.json**
 ~~~ json